A Novel Approach to Predictive Accuracy Testing in Nested Environments: Models and Test Statistics: Theory

 (iii) A consistent estimator $\hat{\sigma}^{2}$ of $\sigma^{2}$ exists, that is $\hat{\sigma}^{2} \stackrel{p}\rightarrow \sigma^{2} \in (0,\infty)$.\\ }

 We note that condition A(i) holds for both $j=1$ and $j=2$ highlighting the fact that we operate within a nested environment with (\ref{eq:1}) being the true model.
-This requirement is trivially satisfied under a very broad range of settings such as the environment considered in \cite{ht2015} or more generally all the settings used to obtain the large sample properties of DMW type statistics in nested models.
+A1(i) is trivially satisfied under a very broad range of settings used to obtain the large sample properties of DM type statistics in nested models.
 An important feature to also highlight here is the fact that A(i) does not restrict the persistence properties of the predictors which could be highly persistent in the sense of following local to unit root processes for instance.
 This greatly expands and enriches the environment in which predictive accuracy inferences have commonly been introduced.
 The robustness of A(i) to the persistence properties of the predictors is an important and useful feature of the squared forecast errors as opposed to their level for which a result such as A(i) would not hold.
 For more primitive conditions illustrating specialised environments under which A(i) holds see \cite{dp2008a} and \cite{ht2015} for strictly stationary and ergodic/mixing settings and \cite{brn2019} for environments where A(i) is shown to hold under both stationary and unit-root or near unit-root regressors.

 Assumption A(ii) requires the centered squared errors driving (\ref{eq:1})-(\ref{eq:2}) to satisfy a functional central limit theorem with $\sigma^{2}$ referring to their long run variance.
 The absolute summability of the autocovariances of $\eta_{t}$ ensures that $\sigma^{2}$ the limit of $V[\sum_{t=k_{0}}^{T-1}\eta_{t+1}/\sqrt{T-k_{0}}]$ exists.
 Examples of processes which satisfy Assumption A(ii) include a broad range of conditionally heteroskedastic ARCH/GARCH processes under suitable existence of moments restrictions.
 For a detailed set of primitive assumptions ensuring that the stated FCLT holds see \cite[Theorem 5.1]{gkl2000}, \cite[Example 2.2 and Theorem 2.1]{gkl2001}, \cite{bhh2008}, \cite{l2009} and references therein.